vinceau/project-clippi/docs/connect_to_relay/README.md

 ## 2. Setup Project Clippi

+Make sure you have the latest version of Project Clippi from [the releases page](https://github.com/vinceau/project-clippi/releases).

-Open up the settings page of Project Clippi, and click "Slippi Connection".
+Open up the settings page and click "Slippi Connection".

 ![Clippi settings](images/2-1-clippi-settings.png)